sveltejs/svelte/documentation/docs/02-template-syntax/05-styles-and-classes.md

 </style>
 ```

-> The second example above could also be turned into a `.a :global .b .c .d` selector, where everything after the `:global` is unscoped.
-Both forms are semantically equal, and as such this form is also supported, but the nested form is recommended instead when writing styles.
+> The second example above could also be written as an equivalent `.a :global .b .c .d` selector, where everything after the `:global` is unscoped, though the nested form is preferred.

 ## Nested style tags